 Indigenous peoples were, and still are, politically autonomous Nations with the authority to make decisions independently.
 This autonomy means decolonization is about restructuring in order to restore the Indigenous and non-Indigenous relationship to one of equal power.

 This program offers a unique integration of profound and practical leadership training that weaves deep inner transformation along with immediate, useful applications to everyday work priorities.
-Like spitsn we are weaving together Syilx principles with the wisdom of participants and the knowledge of two powerful leadership training programs: the IndigenEYEZ Champions of Change and the Art of Leadership as developed by Dr. Robert Gass.
+Like spitsn we are weaving together syilx principles with the wisdom of participants and the knowledge of two powerful leadership training programs: the IndigenEYEZ Champions of Change and the Art of Leadership as developed by Dr. Robert Gass.

 * A note about the term Women+: We use an inclusive definition.
 Women+ includes women, two-spirit, indigiqueer, transgender or non-binary people who see ourselves as fully, partially or sometimes female-identified.